A Little Kiss: Production

-Intense contract negotiations between the end of the fourth and fifth season led Matthew Weiner to quit during the downtime between Season 4 and Season 5.
-AMC and Weiner were locked in intense negotiations, with AMC asking Weiner to cut two main cast members every season starting with the fifth, a shorter running time to make room for more commercials, and more product placement within the series.
+Contract negotiations between the end of the fourth and fifth season led Matthew Weiner to quit during the downtime between Season 4 and Season 5.
+AMC and Weiner were negotiating, with AMC asking Weiner to cut two main cast members every season starting with the fifth, a shorter running time to make room for more commercials, and more product placement within the series.
 During the negotiations, Weiner said, "First of all, the number that's been published is not true.
 Second of all, I offered to have less money, to save the cast, and to leave the show in the running time that it's supposed to be.
 The harder that I've fought for the show, the more money that they've offered me."
 After conversations with the network stalled, Weiner gave up hope on returning to the series.
 "I quit ... during the negotiation.
 I had come to terms with the fact that it was over ...
 In the most protective and demanding way, I did not feel that it was worth going back to work to make a show that was not the show I'd been making.
 I had this argument with my wife, where I said: 'You don't understand - it's not just a matter of changing the show.
 I don't want to go to work and do it different.
 I just figured out how it works' ...
 [But] in the end, everything worked out."
-AMC eventually relented, signing a new deal with Weiner that keeps him on board as showrunner for the fifth and sixth season, with a strong possibility for a final seventh season.
+AMC eventually relented, signing a new deal with Weiner that keeps him on board as show runner for the fifth and sixth season, with a strong possibility for a final seventh season.

 Weiner explained that the delay in the airing of the series and the 17-month break between the fourth and fifth season was not his decision.
-Although, he did admit that the plan to keep Mad Men off the air in 2011 was in place before the negotiations.
+However, he did admit that the plan to keep Mad Men off the air in 2011 was in place before the negotiations.
 He said, "There was a plan in place in 2010 that the show would not be on the air in 2011.
 You don't just throw in Breaking Bad because Mad Men is not available.
 They have four shows.
 They do them one at a time, and God bless them for the fact that Breaking Bad got an audience, because of where they were this summer.
 I'm very happy about that, because people should see that show."